The name Keean reached English shores for the first time with the ancestors of the Keean family as they migrated following the Norman Conquest

 Early Origins of the Keean family

 in 1066, the holdings are not shown but later, within the next century, it was recorded as the Honour of Kymes.
 CITATION[CLOSE]

 "This parish, which is situated on that part of the Sleaford navigation called Kyme Eau, derived its name from the Kyme family, who were barons by tenure and writ in the reign of Stephen, and had a seat here, mentioned by Leland as a 'goodly house and park,' of which only the tower now remains."
 CITATION[CLOSE]

 Sir William, the founder of the family, also founded the Priory of Bolinton about 1135.
 "The Kymes assumed the surname from a fair lordship, the principal place of their residence in Kesteven. " CITATION[CLOSE]

 Early History of the Keean family

-This web page shows only a small excerpt of our Keean research.Another 247 words (18 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Keean History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keean research.Another 247 words (18 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Keean History in all our PDF Extended History products and printed products wherever possible.

 Keean Spelling Variations

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Kimes, Kymes, Kyme, Kime and others.